tenstorrent/tt-metal/docs/source/ttnn/ttnn/dependencies/tt_lib.rst

 The following functions are available,

-Complex arithmetic can be carried out for multiply, divide, add and subtract as follows:

-.. autofunction:: tt_lib.tensor.complex_div

 Complex Operations (Type 2)
 ===========================
 Type 2 Complex representation allows for more flexible storage than earlier one while providing same set of